 - Take into account local wildlife.
 Raccoons, foxes, and opossums typically get along with adult cats in their own fashion.
 In areas with coyotes, the cats should have access to a shed or similar structure with several small openings that they can run in for safety.
 You may also consider building a fenced area for the cats.

 - Move the cats correctly.
 Trap the cats and safely transport them immediately, in covered traps, to their new location.
-Upon arrival, the cats must be confined in pre-installed large cages for six to eight weeks (an example of confinement cages).
+Upon arrival, the cats must be confined in order to adjust to their new home and not wander away to try and find their way in pre-installed large cages for six to eight weeks (an example of confinement cages).
 Confinement is essential and critical to successful relocation.
 Confinement in a large, spacious, enclosure from top to bottom, lets the cats adjust to the environment in safety and accept it as their new home.
 If cats are set free upon arrival, they will attempt to return to their former home and will likely be lost.
 The cats may try to find a way out the first day or two, but will settle down once they realize they’re safe.

 - Provide for cats’ needs during confinement.
 While the cats are confined, they must have clean water, fresh food, a pet carrier or similar small shelter where they can hide, and clean (scooped) litter once or twice each day.
-Providing appealing canned food during confinement helps cats to accept their new home.
-The cats can be fed dry food upon release; it’s up to the new caregiver.
+Provide delicious and appealing canned food during confinement to help cats feel comfortable in their new home.
+The cats can be fed dry food upon release.
 If a cat escapes from the enclosure, the caregiver should set food and water out.
 This will encourage the cat to stay close.
 The new caregiver can sprinkle that particular cat’s used litter (specifically feces) around the location.
 Since cats have a keen sense of smell, this will help lure the cat back.